-I don’t really get anxious before interviews anymore, but I was surprised to find myself feeling nervous before I called Jane Pratt—probably because of how much her work has influenced me and my own work.
+I don’t really get anxious before interviews anymore, but I was nervous about calling Jane Pratt.
+Her groundbreaking work, after all, has influenced so much of my own work and the very course of my life!
 To explain, some backstory:

 When she was 24 years old, Jane became the editor-in-chief of Sassy magazine.
 Maybe you’ve heard of it?
 It was a magazine for teenage girls that was totally revolutionary when it came out in 1988.
 Every other teen-girl publication back then was all about dieting and “getting him to notice you,” and we DIDN’T EVEN HAVE THE INTERNET OK? and it sucked as much as you might imagine.
-And then Sassy came along and put Kurt and Courtney on the cover and railed against the patriarchy (for real!) and was deeply funny and smart and sarcastic and great.
+And then Sassy came along and put Kurt and Courtney on the cover and actually said the word feminism and was deeply funny and smart and sarcastic and great.
 It was, in short, a magazine for teenage girls that didn’t insult the intelligence or the experiences of teenage girls.

-If this sounds suspiciously like Rookie’s mission statement, that’s not an accident.
+If this sounds suspiciously like Rookie’s mission statement, it’s not by accident.
 When Tavi was imagining this here website, Sassy was an important reference point for, in Tavi’s words, “the whole teen-magazine-that-doesn’t-suck thing.”
-Jane was actually involved in the early planning days of Rookie, and her advice was invaluable—for example, it was her idea to have a group of girls from all over the place write weekly diaries for us!
+Jane herself was involved in the early planning days of Rookie, and her advice was invaluable—for example, it was her idea to have a group of girls from all over the place write weekly diaries for us!
 So I’m not being dramatic when I say Rookie wouldn’t be what it is without Jane Pratt.

 Because it was too awesome for its time, Sassy was constantly irking advertisers and inspiring boycotts, and it was sold off in 1994 to a company that fired Jane and her staff and turned the magazine into another one of those bland dieting-tips-and-other-bad-advice deals.
 It folded two years later.
-Jane went on to create Jane magazine and, most recently, xoJane, her first online publication (for which our own Emily G., Hannah, and Ragini write regularly).
+Jane went on to create first Jane magazine and then xoJane, her first online publication (for which our own Emily, Hannah, and Ragini write regularly).

-I was 17 when Sassy launched, well past mid-teendom, but the magazine still meant a lot to me.
+I was 17 when Sassy launched, near the tail end of teendom, but the magazine still meant a lot to me.
 I mean just the fact that all these cool-dude grunge bands that all the cool dudes I knew worshipped were granting interviews to and writing for a TEEN GIRL MAGAZINE was such an awesome fuck-you to anyone who had a hard time taking teenage girls seriously (i.e., pretty much everyone).

 ANAHEED: What does an editor-in-chief do all day?